-Sarah has a Doctorate in Education from Johns Hopkins University with a specialization in Special Education.
+Sarah has a Doctorate in Education from Johns Hopkins University.
 Her dissertation focused on creating a new implementation fidelity evaluation tool that can be used by states and other large organizations to evaluate complex multi-site initiatives and effectively communicate evaluation planning and results with relevant stakeholders.
 Sarah has a Master’s in Education Policy and Management from Harvard University and a Master’s in Religion and Society from Boston University.

 Sarah lives in Brookline, MA.
-When Sarah is not contemplating the big picture, or how to save the world, she enjoys gardening, playing softball, going to the gym for early morning workouts, and traveling.
-Recent trips for Sarah and her husband Dave include Grand Cayman, Nashville, the Pacific Northwest, Dallas, Washington DC, Provincetown, Vermont, and two trips to Thailand (their favorite place).
+When Sarah is not contemplating the big picture, or how to save the world, she spends a lot of her time hanging from the ceiling as an amateur circus aerialist.
+Specializing in aerial silks, she decided her 30s were the perfect time to pick up a challenging hobby that can truly humble her and oftentimes makes her feel ridiculous as she gets stuck mid-air.
+She also enjoys gardening, playing softball, going to the gym for early morning workouts, and traveling.
+Recent trips for Sarah and her husband Dave include Spain, England, Iceland, Grand Cayman, Nashville, the Pacific Northwest, Provincetown, New Mexico, Vermont, and two trips to Thailand (their favorite place).